-- cognitive behavioural therapies;
+- cognitive behavioural therapy (CBT)

-- psychoanalytic and psychodynamic therapies;
+- psychoanalytic and psychodynamic therapies

-- humanistic and integrative psychotherapies;
+- humanistic and integrative psychotherapies

-- systemic therapies;
+- systemic therapies

 - experiential constructivist therapies.

-- evaluating therapy outcomes and writing reports;
+- evaluate therapy outcomes and write reports

 The role of psychotherapist can overlap with the role of counsellor.
 To find out more about the work of a psychotherapist, see the UK Council for Psychotherapy (UKCP).

-- Qualified psychotherapists' salaries range from £26,041 up to £47,559 with several years' experience.
+- Qualified psychotherapists' salaries can rise up to £55,000, with several years' experience.

 For NHS salaries, see the Agenda for Change (AfC) Pay Rates.